Susanne Neumann

 Susanne "Susi" Neumann (29 May 1959 – 13 January 2019) was a German author, chairwoman of a labour union, and cleaner.
 She gained public recognition after an appearance on the German talk-show Anne Will.

-She is known for her direct talk, criticism of the social state and critique of working poor.
-She is furthermore known for her talk with Sigmar Gabriel about the crumbling middle class.
+Neumann is known for her direct speech, criticism of fixed-term employment contracts and advocacy for social justice.
+She is furthermore known for her talk with German vice chancellor Sigmar Gabriel about the crumbling middle class.

 She wrote a book about her concerns and experiences, which was published in 2016.
+In 2018, Neumann supported the Aufstehen movement.

 Life

 Neumann was born in Gelsenkirchen and came from a civil servant family.
-She worked as a house cleaning expert in Gelsenkirchen from 1981.
+She graduated with the Mittlere Reife school-leaving certificate and started an apprenticeship as home decorator.
+She abandoned this apprenticeship when she became pregnant and worked as a cleaner in Gelsenkirchen from 1981.

-She was a trade unionist and the district chairman in the IG Bauen-Agrar-Umwelt for the area Emscher-Lippe-Aa.
+She was a trade unionist and joined the Building and Construction Union and became a union official on regional and federal commissions.